Can My Job Force Me to Work While Sick?

 Most people think that, if you are sick, you should stay at home until you are completely better.
 Unfortunately, some managers may tell employees they need to come back to work or discourage them from taking sick time.
 This is understandably stressful for the sick employee, as well as the coworkers, customers, or patients who have to be around them.

 To understand the answer to this question, consider:

 - Does your company have a sick leave policy?

 - Does your company have a COVID-19 policy?

 - Is your boss ignoring your company's sick leave policy?

 - Are you hoping to take paid time off?
 Do you have sick time left?

 - Can you afford to take unpaid time off?

 - Does working require you to break the law, like during a quarantine or stay-at-home order?

-Even with a doctor's note or contagious illness, you still must follow your company's sick policy or you risk losing your job or your pay for that day.
+Even with a doctor's note or a contagious illness, you must still follow your company's sick policy or risk losing your job or your pay for that day.